Pageview: Advertisement

 Since page views help estimate the popularity of sites, it helps determine their value for advertising revenue.
-The most common metric is CPM.
-It stands for 'Cost per thousand'(the M is the Roman numeral for 1,000) and it is commonly used metrics to measure page views divided by the thousands, that is, cost per 1000 views, used for the ad rates and thus, the less CPM is, the better deal it offers to advertisers.
+The most common metric is cost per thousand (CPM).
+CPM (the M is the Roman numeral for 1,000) is commonly used metrics to measure page views divided by the thousands, that is, cost per 1,000 views, used for the ad rates and thus, the less CPM is, the better deal it offers to advertisers.

-However, there has been a growing concern that CPM is not as trustworthy as it looks in the advertising market because, although, with CPM arrangement, everyone who visits a site makes publishers’ money, for an advertiser's view, CPM is being challenged in comparison to CPC or CPA in terms of adverts’ efficiency because visiting does not mean clicking the ads.
+However, there has been a growing concern that CPM is not as trustworthy as it looks in the advertising market because, although, with CPM arrangement, everyone who visits a site makes publishers' money, for an advertiser's view, CPM is being challenged in comparison to pay per click (CPC) or cost per action (CPA) in terms of adverts' efficiency because visiting does not mean clicking the ads.

 Measurement

 The preferred way to count page views is using a web analytics software.
 They can measure the number of pages on any site and therefore, it helps people to receive a rough estimate of page views on web sites.
 There are also many other page view measurement tools available including open source ones as well as licensed products.